Jentrix Shikangwa: Club career

-By end January 2022, she moved to Turkey, and joined the newly established Fatih Karagümrük to playe in the 2021-22 Women's Super League.
+By end January 2022, she moved to Turkey, and joined the newly established Fatih Karagümrük to play in the 2021-22 Women's Super League.
 She scored six goals in 19 league matches in the 2021-22 season.

 International career

 Shikangwa capped for Kenya at senior level during the 2019 CECAFA Women's Championship and the 2020 Turkish Women's Cup.